 This is arguably the most important part of your entire trial.
-This is the time that your attorney has to convince the jury to return a verdict that is favorable to you.
-This is the time that you’ll have to testify regarding your spouse’s affair or your ex’s excessive drinking before picking up the children.
+This is a key time in which your attorney can convince the jury to return a verdict that is favorable to you.
+This is the time that you'll have to testify regarding your spouse's affair or your ex's excessive drinking before picking up the children.
 During the presentation of evidence, videos may be played, emails read, reports analyzed, you name it.

 Additionally, the judge may require the jury to leave the courtroom from time to time during the trial if he or she wants to speak with the attorneys and/or the attorneys need to make legal arguments.
 The jury will be asked to leave when the judge does not want to "taint" the case by what the jury hears.
 This is to further ensure that the jury's verdict is based upon only admitted evidence.